Mavis Duke Hinton, Author

 She taught English online for the final five years of her career, with students from across the USA and several foreign countries.
 Her courses consisted of literature and poetry, essays and compositions, research reports, and varied skills: critical thinking, grammar, reading comprehension, poetic elements, as well as study and vocabulary skills.

-The Hintons now live in the Atlanta area to be closer to their grandchildren, and Mrs. Hinton devotes much of her time to writing and marketing her books.
+The Hintons now live in Georgia to be closer to their grandchildren, and Mrs. Hinton devotes much of her time to marketing her books.
 Other pursuits include church activities, reading, traveling, cooking, stimulating conversation, and spending time with family (which includes her grandawgs Sunny the doxie and Bruno the boxer) and friends.
 She delights in being a grandmother.

 Author as a police officer, age 24